Displacement without record

 Key Findings

-• Renovation-based displacement accounts for a significant but unrecorded share of housing loss
+• Renovation-based displacement accounts for a big but unrecorded share of housing loss

 • Temporary contracts are used to circumvent tenant protection laws

-• Official statistics undercount the scale of displacement because departures are classified as voluntary
+• Official statistics undercount displacement because they classify departures as voluntary

 Context

-European housing markets have increasingly adopted flexible contract structures.
-While presented as market-responsive policy, these mechanisms create conditions for systematic displacement of lower-income residents.
+European housing markets have adopted flexible contract structures.
+Governments present these as market-responsive.
+The mechanisms create conditions for displacement of lower-income residents.

 Related entity: Housing Crisis